Find us on »

 July, 1858.
-London swelters, and trouble is brewing.
-Forensic scientist Adolphus Hatton and his trusty assistant Albert Roumande have a morgue full of cholera victims to attend to, and an eager apprentice to teach.
-But alongside the cholera outbreak, London is also home to a growing unrest.
-When a leading politician of the Irish Unionist movement is murdered, the flamboyant Inspector Grey calls on Hatton and Roumande to help solve the case.
+London swelters and trouble is brewing.
+Forensic scientist Professor Adolphus Hatton and his assistant Albert Roumande have a morgue full of cholera victims to attend to, but when a leading politician is murdered, Inspector Jeremiah Grey of Scotland Yard calls on Hatton and Roumande to help solve the case.

-But Inspector Grey proves difficult to deal with – callous and hot-headed, he is determined to catch his criminals using any method, no matter how corrupt.
-When it becomes clear that they are dealing with a series of violent killings, Hatton and Roumande must attempt to find the connection between the victims – at the same time unravelling a bombing campaign by a group of would-be terrorists and exploring the method of fingerprinting, their newest forensic tool.
+When it becomes clear they are dealing with a series of violent killings, the pair must find the connection between the victims – while unravelling a bombing campaign by a group of would-be terrorists and exploring the method of fingerprinting, their

-And amongst all this, Professor Hatton finds himself dangerously distracted by a beautiful woman and painful memories from his past.
-As the kaleidoscope of outlandish characters, dockside strikes, bomb blasts and violent retribution reaches a crescendo, Hatton’s skills are tested to the limit.
+As the kaleidoscope of outlandish characters, dockside strikes, bomb blasts and violent retribution reaches a crescendo, Professor Hatton’s skills are tested to the limit.

 'Captivating, relevant and exceptionally well-written...itís refreshing to be taken back to the very beginning of scientific investigations of crimes...
 This is a book that brings the events of over a century and a half ago bang up to date...a story so brilliantly rooted in the Victorian era [yet] so relevant to a modern reader.'Louise Reviews